IDXV30 Index: Monitoring Indonesia’s best-performing value stocks

 Value investing

 Next, we’ll dive into the value investing analysis, focusing on identifying undervalued stocks.
 This is done by comparing two key financial metrics: PE (Price to Earnings) and PBV (Price to Book Value) ratios.
 By evaluating each company’s PE and PBV ratios against the average ratios of its peer group, we can uncover stocks that are potentially trading at a discount.
 These lower valuations, relative to peers, may signal investment opportunities where the market has underpriced fundamentally strong companies with growth potential.
+First, we’ll create a new blend betweenOverview and Valuation sheets:

 -